Sadiq Khan's Design Advocate Slams Georgian Architecture as 'Colonialism'

 “I was actually talking about the Georgians and colonialism.
 But their style harks back to the Romans of course.”

 Now Guido is starting to understand why so much new housing looks so horrible.
-It’s clearly self-flagulation to apologise for a colonial past.
+It’s clearly self-flagellation to apologise for a colonial past.
 After Toyin Agbetu and his Statues Commission, Guido would have thought the Mayor would hire people a little bit more in touch with his city…